jcacace-swap/Firmware/README.md

         $ sudo pip install numpy toml
         $ sudo apt-get install protobuf-c*

     To allow ROS/FCU communication you should install Mavros package:

+        $ sudo apt-get install ros-kinetic-mavros-*

+    Now you can install the geographic dataset

+        $ sudo /opt/ros/kinetic/lib/mavros/install_geographiclib_datasets.sh

+    Finally, some robots use custom sensors from hector-quadrotor stack, install it:

-        $ sudo apt-get install protobuf-c*
+        $ sudo apt-get install ros-kinetic-hector-*

 5. To launch the Iris version equipped with the camera, you should load the gazebo configuration.
 You could use the __load_sitl_conf.sh__ script placed in the sitl_gazebo folder